schrebra/Windows.10.DNS.Block.List/README.md

 ### Microsoft Public IP space
-Microsoft is known to not resolve all DNS names when communicating with Windows If you have a router firewall you can also block Windows Public Connection Endpoin
+Microsoft is known to not resolve all DNS names when communicating with Windows If you have a router firewall you can also block Windows Public Connection Endpoints

 - https://www.microsoft.com/en-us/download/details.aspx?id=53602